If searching for your name in Google shows links to unwanted content, how do you go about controlling this information?

-What unwanted content can be removed?
+What unwanted content can you remove?

-- Private or unwanted images or videos:
+Private or unwanted images or videos:

-- Persistent online trolling: If someone is harassing you online and posting unwanted things about you on social media and forums for example, you can generally go directly to the site’s moderators.
-They may decide to remove the content and/or block the user, though it can often be difficult to track and monitor.
-Using Google Alerts will allow you to monitor when people mention your name, although if you have a fairly common name then this can be a thankless task.
-It’s best to focus on the ones which are causing the most harm to you first.
+If someone is harassing you online and posting unwanted things about you on social media and forums, for example, talk to the site’s moderators.
+They may decide to remove the content and/or block the user.
+However, it can often be difficult to track and monitor.
+Using Google Alerts enables you to monitor when people mention your name online, which helps.

 Repairing your reputation

-Other information also has a high chance of being either removed or pushed down the search results for your name, at least from google.co.uk, so there’s always a way to repair and recover your online reputation by removing unwanted content.
+Other information also has a high chance of being either removed or pushed down the search results for your name, at least from google.co.uk.
+So there’s always a way to repair and recover your online reputation by removing unwanted content.

 Many cases require prompt responses for the best results; this can be a lengthy procedure, depending on the other party’s cooperation and the other factors in the case.